Haemophilus influenzae type b (Hib)

 Infection with Hib can be serious.
-The infection can attack the membranes around the brain, the epiglottis at the back of the throat, lungs, bones and joints, or tissues under the skin.
+It can attack the membranes around the brain (meningitis), the epiglottis at the back of the throat, lungs, bones and joints, or tissues under the skin, and can cause pneumonia.
 This can happen quickly and can be fatal.

 Before the Hib vaccine was introduced in 1993, Hib was the most common cause of bacterial meningitis in young children.
 But Hib infections are now rare in Australia.